-You can teach emotions by videoing people in social situations and asking your child questions about how she thinks the people feel.
-Pause the video and point out the tone of voice, facial expression and body cues that show how the person on the video might be feeling.
-You could do the same with a DVD or TV program.
+You can teach emotions by videoing people in social situations and asking your child how the people might be feeling.
+Pause the video and point out the tone of voice, facial expression and body cues that show how the people on the video might be feeling.
+You could do the same with TV programs.

 You can also use this strategy to help your child feel more comfortable in new and difficult social situations.
-For example, before you go to the hairdressers you could video the building and what your child will see when he arrives, so he knows what to expect.
+For example, before you go to the hairdressers you could video the building and what your child will see when they arrive, so your child knows what to expect.

 Social Stories™ can help with explaining social rules.
 For example, you could use a Social Story™ to explain why it’s important to play with others.

-Visual prompts might help your child learn new skills or remember social skills she has already learned.
+Visual prompts might help your child learn new skills or remember social skills they’ve already learned.
 Depending on your child’s learning needs, visual prompts might be pictures, words, checklists or prompt cards.

 Or you could use picture prompts to help your child learn how to play a particular game.
 For example, pictures could represent different steps in a restaurant play sequence – take the order, cook the food, serve the food, clear the table, pay the bill.

 Social skills training can help your child develop social skills in a structured way.
 For example, the Westmead Feelings Program is a program that teaches emotions and social skills in individual or group therapy sessions.
 The Program for the Education and Enrichment of Relational Skills (PEERS®) is a social skills program for young children who have difficulty with friendships and interacting with peers.